-Although the MRLs are numbered, the numbers are used to focus the team on the potential risks associated with reaching program goals.
+Although the MRLs are numbered, the numbers represent a target used to focus the team on the potential risks associated with reaching program goals.
 Using numbers is simply a convenient designation.
 The numbers are a non-linear ordinal scale that identifies what the manufacturing maturity should be as a function of where a program is in the acquisition life cycle (as described in Section 3).
 The following descriptive paragraphs provide only a short summary of the criteria and metrics for each level.
-The full criteria and metrics are detailed in the MRL Matrix shown in Appendix A and available at DoDMRL.org and should be used for assessments.
+The full criteria and metrics are detailed in the MRL Criteria Matrix shown in Appendix A and available at DoDMRL.org.